 In an effort to track payroll employment at marijuana-related businesses, the Oregon Employment Department has created a database of known marijuana-related recreational and medical dispensaries.
 They use a variety of methods to make this determination including reviewing information provided by the employer, referencing industry registries like the OLCC license registry, and reading information publicly available online.
 But it’s not yet a perfect science.
 Because of marijuana still being illegal in the eyes of the federal government, some establishments are not forthcoming in proclaiming that they are selling marijuana.
 Dispensaries might have workers who are not counted in that industry.
 For example, if a dispensary uses a staffing agency to fill their job openings, those workers would be included in the professional and business services industry – where temporary help or employment placement businesses are counted.
 A sole proprietor with no employees covered by unemployment insurance would also be excluded from the Oregon Employment Department figures.

-In an earlier attempt to count employment at marijuana dispensaries, I tallied jobs in the “other services” industry – where medical dispensaries employment is counted.
+In an earlier attempt to count payroll employment at marijuana dispensaries, I tallied jobs in the “other services” industry – where medical dispensaries employment is counted.
+Then this series was continued when we moved recreational marijuana dispensary employment from other services to retail trade.

-According to our most recent information, there were 217 recreational dispensary establishments in Oregon with 2,062 jobs that had an annual average pay of $23,706 in the 1st quarter of 2017.
-In that same quarter, we had 71 establishments included in the medical dispensary category with 289 jobs that paid an average annual wage of $21,282.
-Recreational dispensary total payroll in that quarter was $12,270,595.
-Medical dispensary total payroll was much less, at $1,538,148.
-The following graphics show the medical and recreational dispensary totals by county, as reported by the OLCC (recreational) and the Oregon Health Authority (medical), and the count of medical and recreational establishments in our Quarterly Census of Employment and Wages database.
+According to our most recent information, there were 298 recreational dispensary establishments in Oregon with 3,036 jobs that had an annual average pay of $26,224 in the second quarter of 2018.
+Recreational dispensary total payroll in that quarter was $19,904,031.
+The graph shows the recreational dispensary totals by county, as reported by the OLCC (recreational) and the count of medical and recreational establishments in our Quarterly Census of Employment and Wages database.

 Calculating exact employment, payroll and establishment counts during this expansionary period for marijuana businesses is challenging.
 We are seeing rapid growth in the recreational marijuana industry and at the same time transition from medical to recreational sales.
 We will continue to refine and update our database of marijuana-related businesses as the industry grows and matures.